Skip to main content

 What is the purpose of the CLA Case Competition?

 The CLA Case Competition captures real-life examples of USAID staff and partners using a CLA approach.
-The Case Competition helps us learn about what works and what does not when implementing CLA.
-Cases will help inform our adaptive approaches to localization, climate change, addressing equity issues, and other contextual challenges.
-The past eight years of case submissions have been important to informing USAID's and partners' ongoing work in advancing how CLA approaches can be applied for organizational learning and improved development results.
+This year marks ten years of the Case Competition helping USAID learn about what works and what does not when implementing CLA.
+Cases will help inform the Agency’s adaptive approaches to localization, climate change, equity issues, and other contextual challenges.
+The past decade of case submissions have been important to informing USAID's and partners' ongoing work in advancing how CLA approaches can be applied for organizational learning and improved development results.

 Can I submit a case about an activity that is just getting started?